-The interactive Inclusive Insurance Regulations Map incorporates data about existing inclusive insurance regulation and regulation which supports inclusive insurance sourced through A2ii's research, work and interaction with supervisory authorities worldwide.
+The interactive map incorporates data about existing inclusive insurance regulation and regulation which supports inclusive insurance sourced through A2ii's research, work and interaction with supervisory authorities worldwide.
 The map is intended as an awareness-raising and knowledge-exchange tool, to help supervisors with identifying different practices in advancing inclusive insurance (EMDE) markets globally.
 To find out about legislation around the world, simply click on a country or explore the table.
 See below for further explanation of the map classifications.

 Read the blog post 'Sixteen Years of Inclusive Insurance Regulation' that accompanied the launch of the map.